ethereum/go-ethereum/content/docs/getting_started/getting_started.md

 Geth is an Ethereum client written in Go.
 This means running Geth turns a computer into an Ethereum node.
 Ethereum is a peer-to-peer network where information is shared directly between nodes rather than being managed by a central server.
-Nodes compete to generate new blocks of transactions to send to its peers because they are rewarded for doing so in Ethereum's native token, ether (ETH).
+Every 12 seconds one node is randomly selected to generate a new block containing a list of transactions that nodes receiving the block should execute.
+This "block proposer" node sends the new block to its peers.
 On receiving a new block, each node checks that it is valid and adds it to their database.
 The sequence of discrete blocks is called a "blockchain".

-The information provided in each block is used by Geth to update its "state" - the ether balance of each account on Ethereum.
+The information provided in each block is used by Geth to update its "state" - the ether balance of each account on Ethereum and the data stored by each smart contract.
 There are two types of account: externally-owned accounts (EOAs) and contract accounts.
 Contract accounts execute contract code when they receive transactions.
 EOAs are accounts that users manage locally in order to sign and submit transactions.
 Each EOA is a public-private key pair, where the public key is used to derive a unique address for the user and the private key is used to protect the account and securely sign messages.
 Therefore, in order to use Ethereum, it is first necessary to generate an EOA (hereafter, "account").
 This tutorial will guide the user through creating an account, funding it with ether and sending some to another address.

 Read more about Ethereum accounts [here](https://ethereum.org/en/developers/docs/accounts/).